-6.1 In order to become a member of the Association a candidate must pay the required annual subscription in advance before 1st January, and fulfil such other qualifications as may be required for the different categories of membership.
+6.1 In order to become a Member of the Association a candidate must pay the required annual membership fee, and fulfil such other qualifications as may be required for the different categories of membership.

-6.2 Members shall be entitled to attend all General and Extraordinary meetings of the Association, and to receive copies of the regular EURALEX Newsletter and of the annual membership list.
+6.2 Paid-up Members shall be entitled to attend all General and Extraordinary meetings of the Association.
 Members have the right to preferential rates for events and publications initiated or supported by EURALEX and other sundry benefits.

 Article 8.
-Honorary Membership shall be offered by the Executive Board, on the proposal of a Member, to those who are considered by that Board to have made an outstanding contribution to lexicography, provided that this decision is ratified by the General Meeting of the Association.
-Honorary Members shall be exempted from paying an annual subscription.
+Honorary Membership shall be offered by the Board, on the proposal of a Member, to those who are considered by that Board to have made an outstanding contribution to lexicography, provided that this decision is ratified by the General Meeting of the Association.
+Honorary Members shall be exempted from paying an annual membership fee.

 Article 9.
 Institutional Membership shall be granted to institutions, e.g. universities, academies, training centres, publishing houses and other organizations, with an interest in lexicography as a profession.
-Such institutions shall be allowed to nominate two representatives who will receive copies of the EURALEX Newsletter, the annual membership list, and other publications.
-These representatives have the right to vote and hold office as laid down in Article 6.3.
+Such institutions shall be allowed to nominate two representatives.
+These representatives have the right to vote and hold Office as laid down in Article 6.3.

-12.1.
-A General Meeting, which is open to all Members of the Association, shall be convened normally every two years.
-It shall elect the Officers and other members of the Executive Board (see Article 14) and receive for consideration Reports by the President and the Secretary-Treasurer concerning the administration and activities of the Association.
+12.1 A General Meeting, which is open to all Members of the Association, shall be convened in conjunction with the Association’s biennial congresses, normally every two years.
+It shall elect the Principal Officers and other Members of the Board (see Article 14) and receive for consideration Reports by the President and the Secretary-Treasurer concerning the administration and activities of the Association.

-12.4.
-Decisions shall be taken by a majority of votes cast by Members, who may delegate their vote by proxy to another Member.
+12.4 Decisions shall be taken by a majority of votes cast by Members, who may delegate their vote by proxy to another Member.
 Members accepting a proxy mandate shall obtain a certificate to this effect.
-A voting member cannot hold more than two proxy mandates.
-Members shall have the right to confirm, amend or annul certain functions carried out by members of the Executive Board.
-They shall also have the right to propose or to ratify, normally on the recommendation of the Executive Board, the formation, redesignation or dissolution of Standing or Ad Hoc Committees (see Article 14), as well as appointments to them.
+A voting Member cannot hold more than two proxy mandates.
+Members shall have the right to confirm, amend or annul certain functions carried out by Members of the Board.
+They shall also have the right to propose or to ratify, normally on the recommendation of the Board, the formation, re-designation or dissolution of Standing or Ad Hoc Committees (see Article 14), as well as appointments to them.

-12.5.
-Participants at General Meetings of EURALEX may express themselves in any European language.
-The Executive Board shall be empowered to produce documents in languages decided by the Board.
+12.5 Participants at General Meetings of EURALEX may express themselves in any European language.
+The Board shall be empowered to produce documents in languages decided by the Board.

 Article 16.
-The Vice President shall be elected by the Members at the General Meeting, shall normally serve for a term of two years and shall not normally be eligible for immediate re election.
-The person elected as Vice President shall automatically be nominated for the post of President at the following General Meeting.
-The Vice President shall deputise for the President in the President’s absence or indisposition.
+The Vice-President shall be elected by the Members at the General Meeting, shall normally serve for a term of two years and shall not normally be eligible for immediate re-election.
+The person elected as Vice-President shall normally be nominated for the post of President at the following General Meeting.
+The Vice-President shall deputise for the President in the President’s absence or indisposition.

 Article 18.
 The Assistant Secretary-Treasurer shall be elected by the Members at the General Meeting.
 He or she shall assist in performing the Secretary-Treasurer’s duties and shall deputise for the Secretary-Treasurer in the Secretary-Treasurer’s absence or indisposition.

 Article 19.
-The Executive Board shall have the power to conduct ballots among the Membership of the Association on specific urgent issues which cannot, in the view of the Executive Board, be deferred until the following General Meeting or until any Extraordinary General Meeting which may subsequently be convoked.
-The result of any such ballot shall be determined by a majority of voting slips received by the Secretary-Treasurer on the day appointed, and any such issue put to a ballot shall appear as a substantive agenda item for the next General Meeting or for any immediately subsequent Extraordinary General Meeting
+The Board shall have the power to conduct ballots, be it physical, online, or hybrid, among the Membership of the Association on specific urgent issues which cannot, in the view of the Board, be deferred until the following General Meeting or until any Extraordinary General Meeting which may subsequently be convoked.
+The result of any such ballot shall be determined by a majority of votes received by the Secretary-Treasurer on the day appointed, and any such issue put to a ballot shall appear as a substantive agenda item for the next General Meeting or for any immediately-subsequent Extraordinary General Meeting.

 Article 20.
-The Officers of the Association shall be empowered to arbitrate on eventualities falling outside the scope of these articles of association.
-In so doing, the Officers may use their discretion to consult, without prejudice, any person or body they consider appropriate in the given circumstance.
-A Report on all such cases shall be presented to the Executive Board as soon as possible thereafter.
+The Principal Officers of the Association shall be empowered to arbitrate on eventualities falling outside the scope of these Articles of Association.
+In so doing, the Principal Officers may use their discretion to consult, without prejudice, any person or body they consider appropriate in the given circumstance.
+A Report on all such cases shall be presented to the Board as soon as possible thereafter.

 Article 21.
-The Association shall derive its revenue from subscriptions by Members, from donations, from subsidies and from such other funds as may accrue from its activities, such as conferences and publications.
+The Association shall derive its revenue from membership fees by Members, from donations, from subsidies and from such other funds as may accrue from its activities, such as conferences and publications.

 Article 22.
-The annual subscription rates shall vary by category of membership (see Articles 7 11) and shall normally be determined by the General Meeting on the recommendation of the Executive Board.
+The annual membership fees shall vary by category of membership (see Articles 7, 8, 9 & 11) and shall normally be determined by the General Meeting on the recommendation of the Board.
 The appropriate membership fee must be remitted on request.
-The calendar year for membership shall start on January 1st.
-Abatement for periods of membership amounting to less than twelve months shall not be available.

 Article 23.
-The Association has established a discretionary fund that will be used to promote the association.
-The discretionary fund is financed by a percentage of the associations income.
-The Executive Board may add a contribution from the Association not exceeding the sum of the percentage contribution over a two year accounting period.
-Use of the funds is at the discretion of the full board.
-A report on the use of the fund will be presented at each general meeting of the association.
+The Association has established a discretionary fund that will be used to promote the Association.
+The discretionary fund is financed by a percentage of the Association’s income.
+The Board may add a contribution from the Association not exceeding the sum of the percentage contribution over a two-year accounting period.
+Use of the funds is at the discretion of the full Board.
+A Report on the use of the fund will be presented at each General Meeting of the Association.

 Article 25.
-The two chief means of communicating information in accordance with the aims of the Association shall be the convening of meetings and the dissemination of information through media such as a Newsletter, the International Journal of Lexicography, the web site and internet mailing lists.
-General conferences on a wide range of topics shall be held at regular intervals at different locations, supplemented by small scale expert seminars and workshops on specific topics.
+The two chief means of communicating information in accordance with the Aims of the Association shall be the convening of meetings and the dissemination of information through media such as the Association’s website, any other forms of online presence, and the Members’ Mailing List.
+General conferences on a wide range of topics shall be held at regular intervals, normally every two years, at different locations, online, or in a hybrid format, supplemented by small-scale expert seminars and workshops on specific topics.

 Article 26.
-These articles of association may be amended by a General Meeting or an Extraordinary General Meeting, on condition that such an amendment is supported by a vote of at least two thirds of the Membership present.
-Only the General Meeting shall have the power to dissolve the Association, which mandate must be ratified by nine tenths of the Members in a subsequent ballot.
+These Articles of Association may be amended by a General Meeting or an Extraordinary General Meeting, on condition that such an amendment is supported by a vote of at least two thirds of the Membership present, whether physical, online, or hybrid.
+Only the General Meeting shall have the power to dissolve the Association, which mandate must be ratified by nine-tenths of the Members in a subsequent ballot.